MixedMessages/taskrunner/README.md

 and a concurrency-safe API for running tasks concurrently without managing the channels, goroutines and waitgroups yourself.

+Note that using the library is generally less efficient than using Go's concurrency primitives directly.
+This library hopes to provide code reuse with access to concurrency without having to reimplement the same channel patterns over and over again.

 ## Using TaskRunner
 To use Taskrunner, you'll need some setup.
 Define a struct that implements the `Task` interface to use as the payload to Run.